A student comparing university brochures at a table — illustrative cover image.

 Next steps

 Bring us your shortlist — or just your field, budget, and goal — and our counsellors will turn this framework into a ranked, fundable, realistic list of universities for you.
 No pressure to enrol anywhere; the first session is free.
+Still deciding on a country?
+Compare destinations on our study abroad hub.

 Written by